Regalism

-Regalism is the idea that the monarch has supremacy over the Church as an institution, often specifically referring to the Spanish monarchy and the Roman Catholic Church in the Spanish Empire.
+Regalism is the idea that the monarch has supremacy over the Church as an institution, often specifically referring to the Spanish monarchy and the Catholic Church in the Spanish Empire.
 Regalists sought reforms that "were intended to redefine the clergy as a professional class of spiritual specialists with fewer judicial and administrative responsibilities and less independence than in Habsburg times."

 Origins

 Regalism evolved in Spain from a narrow focus on the excesses of the Catholic Church’s secular authority to a doctrine that emphasized the supreme power of the monarchy and its role in society and in the international order.
 Starting in the 1970s, some historians have viewed regalism as being rooted in the Patronato Real, the crown’s power of appointment of ecclesiastics to Church offices granted to the Catholic Monarchs, Isabel and Ferdinand, giving monarchy the power of appointment of ecclesiastics in their overseas realms of Spanish America and later the Philippines.
 The original Patronato Real for overseas appointments did not extend to Spain itself.
 Regalism emerged in the eighteenth century when the Bourbon monarchs of Spain sought to revitalize its peninsular and ultramarine empire.
 It drew upon other European intellectual traditions that were incorporated and transformed by Spanish intellectuals to become state policy.
 Although regalists sought crown control over many matters over which the church claimed authority, they considered themselves pious and orthodox in their beliefs.

 According to historian Gabriel Paquette, regalism differs from Jansenism, but that they share some commonalities, including opposition to papal power, and a secular, utilitarian spirit.
-The papacy sought to maintain its power in what was termed ultramontanism, which emphasized the pope’s power regarding the Church in all its spheres of activity.
+The papacy sought to maintain its power in what was termed ultramontanism, which emphasized the Pope’s power regarding the Church in all its spheres of activity.
 Unlike Jansenism, regalism was concerned with power politics rather than metaphysics, and with the power of the state rather than the Church’s welfare.